Top

 A: Absolutely!
 Different types of vanilla beans and different extracting agents give vanilla different flavor profiles.

-I use vodka and palm derived vegetable glycerin for two wonderful all-purpose vanilla extracts.
-Vodka lends very little to the overall flavor profile and glycerin becomes a sweet, alcohol-free version of all-purpose vanilla.
+I use vodka, white rum and palm derived vegetable glycerin for three wonderful all-purpose vanilla extracts.
+Vodka lends very little to the overall flavor profile and is the most similar product to what you can find in the grocery store.
+White rum yields a slightly sweeter vanilla because rum is a distilled sugar product.
+Vegetable glycerin becomes a sweet, alcohol-free version of all-purpose vanilla.

 You can read about how we use each type of vanilla in their product descriptions.